 The man in charge of the Red Stars continues his work at the youth level, having turned Eclipse Select into one of the best known and most respected girls clubs in the nation.
 He also serves as the ID2 National Girls Director.
 Dames currently resides in Antioch, Illinois.

-Craig Harrington will be entering his first season with the Chicago Red Stars as an assistant coach.
+Craig Harrington will be entering his second season with the Chicago Red Stars as an assistant coach.

 Originally from Middlesex, England, Harrington played club soccer with Oxford United FC and Swindon Town FC Academy.